-Please refer to the current Schedule of Classes, or visit the college website at http://collegeofthedesert.edu/for starting dates and meeting times of Western Valley classes.
-For further information, please call the office of the Dean of Off-Campus Programs at (760) 347-2288 or 773-2562.
+Please refer to the current Schedule of Classes, or visit the college website at www.collegeofthedesert.edu for starting dates and meeting times of Western Valley classes.
+For further information, please call the office of the Dean of Off-Campus Programs at (760) 776-7200.